Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

 - Peggy thinks that the S&P 500 should trade around an historical median price-to-earnings ratio, and will only buy shares if the index is trading below a trailing median P/E, which she calculates yearly.
 If the index is trading above this, she keeps the cash in her brokerage account as dry powder, which she subsequently deploys all at once at the next available buying opportunity.

-- Teddy is a bit fancier: he only purchases shares of the S&P 500 if the sum of its long-term annualized earnings-per-share growth rate and dividend yield exceeds the sum of the inflation rate and 10-year treasury yield.
+- Teddy is a bit fancier: he only purchases shares of the S&P 500 if the sum of its long-term annualized earnings per share growth rate and dividend yield exceeds the sum of the inflation rate and 10-year treasury yield.
 If this criterion isn’t met, then he keeps the cash in his brokerage account, and waits to spend it all as soon as the chance appears.

 - Hugo, Heidi, Henry, and Helga believe in buying the market near its highs, but each takes a bit of a different tack.
 Hugo only buys at 10-year highs; Henry, Helga, and Heidi each only buy at 5, 3, and 1-year highs, respectively.
 (To keep them straight from now on, each will be denoted with their respective intervals.
 So Hugo-10, Henry-5, Helga-3, and Heidi-1.)
-Each only buys once a month if the market is within 5% of the trailing interval high level, and waits—some more patiently than others—to deploy accumulated cash until the appropriate time.
+Each only buys once a month if the market is within 5% of the trailing interval high level, and waits - some more patiently than others - to deploy accumulated cash until the appropriate time.

 - Conversely, fellow investors Lisa, Linda, Larry, and Lucas believe only in buying the market near its lows, and each looks at the market differently.
 Lisa only buys at 10-year lows; Linda, Larry, and Lucas all buy at 5, 3, and 1-year lows (As before, we’ll keep them straight by denoting their respective intervals: Lisa-10, Linda-5, Larry-3, and Lucas-1).
 Each investor buys once monthly if the market is within 5% of the interval low level, and if no purchase is made, accumulates cash.

 As in our prior experiment, each investor decides once a month if they’ll deploy accumulated cash to buy the S&P 500 index fund based upon the above respective criteria.
 Each starts by contributing about $2,000 a month initially, which they adjust upward based upon yearly inflation rates.

-As before, accumulated cash is deployed all at once, so if an investor’s criteria are met and they’ve accumulated a cool $100,000 in cash, the entire sum is used in one fell swoop—torpedoes and future volatility be damned.
+As before, accumulated cash is deployed all at once, so if an investor’s criteria are met and they’ve accumulated a cool $100,000 in cash, the entire sum is used in one fell swoop - torpedoes and future volatility be damned.
 At the same time, all our investors are tremendously disciplined: they don’t mind waiting months, even years to buy a stock, and will hold on to their cash if their buying criteria aren’t met.

 With those stipulations in mind, here’s how each investor would have performed for the period between 1994 to present day.
 Over this time, each investor puts about $790,000 into their brokerage accounts.
 When each investor opens their accounts as of last week, here’s what they could expect to see:

 It comes as no surprise that with so much money invested over such a long period of time that each of our investors has become quite rich.
 Teddy’s idiosyncratic strategy has netted him the most by a considerable margin, though Donna and Lisa have done quite well for themselves.
 On the other hand, while nobody is shedding a tear for poor Larry and Hugo, each of them is short about $200,000 relative to their peers over this time.

 Keep in mind that none of our investors can claim to be a better stock picker than his or her peers; each was content to achieve “merely” market-level returns by buying the stock market in general.
 It’s worth noting that a lump-sum purchase achieving annualized rates of total return for the share-weighted time each of our investors held their investments would be expected to be worth anywhere from around $1.26 million to $1.96 million, and average about $1.69 million.

 That the lowest-performing investors here outperformed this expectation shows that there is power to scaling purchases over time, regardless of the strategy utilized, and that it is apparently possible to beat the market by buying the market, as strange as that sounds.

 While annualized rates of return over this entire time look similar, we get a better sense how each investor performed with their purchases by examining their share-weighted annualized rate of return, and then adjusting those rates for subsequent negative volatility.
 Here are the annualized rates of return for each investor: